LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 Image file overlay will not work if a gradient is activate.

+Use Gimp's rectangle select around the text to speed things up.
+That way the filter only applies on part of the canvas instead of the entire canvas.

 ## Instructions
 You must manually compile mcol, mbd, stroke, zzwhite, it, innerglow, and bevel and put the .so files in gegl-0.4/plug-ins.
 Then restart Gimp and go to Gimp's GEGL operations.